 Why does all this matter?
 Well, there are certain hair care products that have a higher pH than your hair or scalp, and this can affect your pH levels and leave you with dull, frizzy, damaged hair.
 Say goodbye to locks like Rapunzel and say hello to Cinderella’s hair pre-ball.

-You might not even realise that it is your hair products such as your hair shampoo and conditioner that are affecting the health and quality of your hair, but luckily, coffee can help.
+You might not even realize that it is your hair products such as your hair shampoo and conditioner that are affecting the health and quality of your hair, but luckily, coffee can help.

 Due to the naturally high acidity in coffee, (a medium roast of one specific major coffee brand has a pH value of 5.11, according to the American Dental Association), coffee can be a good thing to apply to your hair as a way to rebalance your hair and scalp’s pH levels.